 Output channel for telemetry events

 If you'd like to review the telemetry events in VS Code as they are sent, you can enable tracing and it will record telemetry events.
-Set the log level to Trace using the Developer: Set Log Level... command and then in the Output panel (⇧⌘U (Windows Ctrl+Shift+U, Linux Ctrl+K Ctrl+H)), pick Log (Telemetry) from the drop-down.
+Using the Developer: Set Log Level... command and select log level Trace.
+To view the logging output, go to the Output panel (⇧⌘U (Windows Ctrl+Shift+U, Linux Ctrl+K Ctrl+H)) and pick Telemetry from the dropdown.

 When tracing telemetry events, the events are also logged to a local file